 As usual, installation is simple and straightforward.
 Not much configuration to accomplish apart from setting keyboard layouts, locale, and date-time zone.
 If you are trying out Fedora for the first time, you might be surprised it’s easy to install, though slightly different from the way how Ubuntu (and its derivatives) installation works.

 After installing Fedora (and then successfully rebooting) you’ll be taken through another setup to create user account and password.

 If you are not comfortable with partitioning and installing new operating systems on your hard drive, I recommend trying Fedora on VirtualBox or GNOME-Boxes.
 It comes with guest tools pre-installed so you get seamless integration with your host operating system i.e., guest window resizing and folder sharing.

 Fedora 28 comes with GNOME as its default desktop environment.
 Moreover, it boasts new and vanilla GNOME v3.28.
-However, if you dislike GNOME and prefers some other desktop environment (like KDE, Cinnamon, XFCE, etc) there are Fedora spins too.
-You can get them here
+However, if you dislike GNOME and prefer some other desktop environment (like KDE, Cinnamon, XFCE, etc) there are Fedora spins too.
+You can get them here.

 Let’s review some of the common stuff concerning the Graphical User Interface and apps.

 To change the desktop background/wallpaper, right click and select Change Background.
 However, after installing Fedora 28 on my HP notebook, there were only two wallpapers available to customize my desktop.

 I rectified that by installing supplemental wallpapers by executing the below command on a terminal program: